Categories

 • This program also pays for Medicare Parts A and B deductible and cost sharing however no retroactive Part B reimbursements are available to QMB enrollees.

-• Once enrolled in QMB, consider a Medicare Advantage DUAL (Medicare / Medicaid) plan.
-On top of the benefits described above, these plans include additional benefits like dental, vision and even an allowance for healthy food.
-Ask your local agent about the Medicare Advantage DUAL plans we represent for individuals in the QMB program.
+Once approved at the QMB or Full Medicaid level, you may want to consider a Medicare Advantage DUAL (Medicare / Medicaid) plan.
+On top of the benefits described above, these plans include additional benefits like dental, vision, fitness membership and even an allowance for healthy food.
+Ask your local agent about the Medicare Advantage DUAL plans we offer for individuals enrolled in QMB or Full Medicaid.

 Contact Us